gkalpak/ng-slack-linkifier/README.md

 ## Description

 A script to enhance messages, especially links, in the `angular-team` Slack.
 See the doc comment in [index.js][index] for more details.

 ## Usage

 The script should be run in the context of the [Slack web-app][slack].
 For example, you can paste and and run the code in DevTools or use it as a [bookmarklet].

 If you are using the desktop app for Slack, you need to [start the app in a special way][slack-app-dev] in order to be able to open DevTools.

 The latest release can be found [here][releases].<br />
-The code for each release is in the corresponding commit's [dist/][dist] directory.
+The code for each release is in the corresponding commit's [dist/][dist] directory.<br />
 The code is also available at `https://cdn.jsdelivr.net/gh/gkalpak/ng-slack-linkifier@X.Y.Z/dist/index[.min].js`.

 > WARNING: